jsadsad/aA_Classwork/W10D4/notes.md

 `Object.freeze(oldState)` helpful if updating old state.
 `const nextState = Object.assign({}, oldState)` will create a copy.

-I will need to merge all reducers together into `RootReducer` that will be a function that returns state.
+I will need to merge all reducers together into `RootReducer` that will be a function that returns state using `{ combineReducers } from 'redux'`

 `Enhancer` can be the third optional argument.